jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

     unlockConditions: [
         {
             // Foundry supports only this unlock condition!
-            // It will be controlled through its lifetime by out alias
+            // It will be controlled through its lifetime by our alias
             type: IMMUTABLE_ALIAS_UNLOCK_CONDITION_TYPE,
             address: {
                 type: ALIAS_ADDRESS_TYPE,